 Both have been active in amateur wrestling since their children were young.
 Their two sons and one daughter wrestled through junior high.
 One son and one daughter wrestled through high school and college.
 Their daughter was a University national runner up and placed 5th at the University World Championships and was ranked fifth in the world for senior women at 55 kg.
 Their son was a 3 time NCAA Academic All American and member of the National Duals Championship Team in college.
 Their oldest daughter was the varsity wrestling manager and their youngest son was the varsity wrestling manager and varsity student trainer.
 All four children were also wrestling pairing and mat officials for United States Wrestling Association (USWOA).
 Mr. and Mrs. Tolin were Co-Commissioners for Cowboy State Games and organized and ran the statewide Cowboy State Games wrestling tournaments for over fifteen years.
 Mr. Tolin created the CSG website and was webmaster for all CSG sports.
 Mr. and Mrs. Tolin also have officiated local, state, regional, national, and international wrestling tournaments.
 Both have been involved as head officials and run local, state, regional, and national wrestling tournaments.
 Mr. Tolin is also a licensed Bronze Level certified wrestling coach and has coached for over 25 years.

 Mrs. Tolin continues to be a national P1E pairing official for the United States Wrestling Officials Association and USA Wrestling, and a former International FILA Pairing Master.
-She serves as Secretary on the national Advisory Council for pairing.
+She has served as Secretary on the national Advisory Council for pairing.
 She is on the Executive Board of the Wyoming Amateur Wrestling Association (WAWA) and currently serves as its Membership/Registration Director.
 Mrs. Tolin has been Wyoming's State Pairing Director and a state pairing clinician.
 She has been selected as Wyoming's Pairer of the Year, USA Wrestling's Pairer of the Year, and in 2013 received USA Wrestling's Lifetime Achievement Award.
-Mrs. Tolin is the eleted secretary of the national Pairing Advisory Board for the United States Wrestling Officials Association, comprised of all the P1-E's in the United States.
+Mrs. Tolin served as the eleted secretary of the national Pairing Advisory Board for the United States Wrestling Officials Association, comprised of all the P1-E's in the United States.
 In July 2015, Mrs. Tolin was again honored by USA Wrestling and the United States Wrestling Officials Association as the "Pairing Master of the Year."

 Mr. Tolin is a national M1 mat official for the United States Wrestling Officials Association and USA Wrestling, a certified high school wrestling referee in Wyoming, and a retired international FILA mat official.
 He has served as a state clinician teaching both coaches and officials up to date wrestling rules.
 Mr. Tolin has also officiated international wrestling tournaments both inside and outside of the United States, including the countries of China, Cuba, Russia, Armenia, and Poland.
 He has officiated and traveled with members of the United States World/Olympic Wrestling Teams for two weeks each year in 2005 (Cuba,) 2010 (Russia,) and 2013 (Armenia and Poland.)
-In 2005 he was selected in Sancta Spiritus, Cuba as the tournament's Most Outstanding Freestyle Wrestling Official amongst officials from North and South America, Europe, Russia, and Cuba; and has been previously selected as Wyoming's Official of the Year.
+In 2005 he was selected in Sancta Spiritus, Cuba as the tournament's Most Outstanding Freestyle Wrestling Official amongst all officials from North and South America, Europe, Russia, and Cuba; and has been previously selected as Wyoming's Official of the Year.
 He was first Girl's Director for the Board of Directors of the Wyoming Amateur Wrestling Association.
 Mr. Tolin created the first website for Wyoming Amateur Wrestling Association and served as its first webmaster.
 He has served on the steering, finance, policies and proceedures committees of the United States Wrestling Officials Association for USA Wrestling, and served as the organization's parlimentarian for annual national membership meetings held in Fargo, North Dakota.
 In 2017 Mr. Tolin received the United States Wrestling Officials Association's LIFETIME ACHIEVEMENT AWARD FOR EXCELLENCE.
 In 2018 the Wyoming Hiigh School Activiities Association and Wyoming Sports Officials Association awarded Mr. Tolin the DISTINGUISHED SERVICE AWARD for 20 Years of Service as a Certified High School Wrestling Official.

 Although none of their children are wrestling anymore, Mr. and Mrs. Tolin both still remain active as advisors, coaches, and officials for their local wrestling club in Casper that they helped to organize, Windy City Wrestlers, with youth athletes from 3 years old to 17 years old.
 During the USA/WAWA wrestling season, they still go to wrestling practices.
 They continue to travel frequently to wrestling tournaments throughout the year.